When I started blogging, I was reluctant in buying any courses or e-books.

-I have wasted money on a few blogging courses and while some of the courses made my blogging journey easier.
+I have wasted money on a few blogging courses and some of the courses made my blogging journey easier.

 I am not going to mention the books which I consider to be a money wastage (that too expensive ones) but the e-books and resources which I highly recommend for any starter.

 1. SITEGROUND HOSTING

 This is a hosting service that I highly recommend.

 The cheapest and with the best customer care engineers I have come through.

 Whether you are having a problem with SSL certificates or setting up your site at any point of time, they are always there 24*7.

 If you have not purchased your hosting yet then I highly recommend you to go for SiteGround.

 Check why should you go for the site ground hosting service and how to install it in just 10 minutes.